bikevit2008/esp32-ws-light/README.md

 ### React.js + Redux client (files) and Server in ESP32.
 ### Communication between server and client by WebSockets
 For minimal size in memory, i used gzip

+For working with code you need download files from any server you have.
+And after use Server.js.
+For starting Server.js from bootload search command on Espruino - it can works.